Ismail Naurdiev

-Ismail Naurdiev (born August 18, 1996) is an Austrian and Moroccan mixed martial artist who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+Ismail Naurdiev (Исмаил Наурдиев; born 18 August 1996) is an Austrian and Moroccan mixed martial artist who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
 He formerly competed in the Super Welterweight division of Brave Combat Federation and Absolute Championship Berkut (ACB).

 Early life

-Naurdiev was born in Grozny, Chechnya, Russia and his family left the war-torn city and moved to Austria in 2004 when he was nine years old for a safe and better life.
+Naurdiev was born in Grozny, Chechnya, Russia and his family left the war-torn city and moved to Austria in 2004 for a safe and better life.
 He started training in wrestling and transitioned to MMA when he was a teenager.
 At the beginning of his MMA professional career, Naurdiev did not have any trainers or sparring partners but would accept every fight offered to him for experience.

 Yes, [I have] only Austrian [citizenship].
 I speak to the UFC only to fight under the flag of Austria, because this country has given me everything.
 I give them credit.
 I feel good in Austria, but I do not forget my roots.